mickjc750/str/README.md

 &nbsp;
 # Introduction

+> **Note:** The current main branch provides `strbuf.h` as a single-header stb-style library.
+The previous allocator-aware API remains available in the `alloc-aware` branch.

  This project aims to implement a convenient and intuitive approach to string handling, described in a talk by Luca Sas in the above mentioned YouTube video.

  The core ideas for strview.h are: